 The last country mentioned by Ezekiel as a future ally of Magog is the “house of Togarmah of the north quarters”.
 Togarmah was the third son of Gomer who moved along with his family after the flood toward the north.
 It is obvious from Ezekiel’s prophecy that whatever precise area is meant, the tribal homeland of Togarmah must lie somewhere to the north of Israel.
 According to J. D. Pentecost, Togarmah has always referred to the peoples of Asia Minor or Turkish Armenia (Things to Come, J. Dwight Pentecost, 1958, p.
 330, Zondervan Press).
 Pentecost quotes Louis Bauman as saying that this reference relates to the Armenian and Turkmen tribes which stretch from Asia Minor all the way across Siberia to the Pacific Ocean.
 No one knows exactly how far the Armenian and Turkish descendants extend across Asia, but the tribe of Togarmah seems to include the great expanse of Russia stretching through the Siberian wilderness.

 Curiously, along with the Armenian Republic in the former Soviet Union there was also a Turkmen Republic, both of which may refer to the Tubal and Togarmah of Ezekiel’s prophecy.
 In 1991, part of this region became independent of Russia and was renamed Turkmenistan.
 There is also another possibility—namely that the country of Turkey itself is in view.
-Turkey is not a member of the EC (although it has applied for membership), but it is still a member of NATO and a strong ally of the West.
-Recently, Turkey has desired to have a more prominent role in the Middle East Islamic world, especially with the civil war in Syria affecting their southern border (see PressTV).
+Turkey is not a member of the EU (although it has applied for membership), but it is still a member of NATO and a strong ally of the West.
+Recently, Turkey has desired to have a more prominent role in the Middle East Islamic world, especially with the civil war in Syria affecting their southern border (see PressTV and The Real Russian Collusion).
 Only time will tell if this prophecy also predicts a shift in Turkey’s allegiance from the West toward the Middle East.

 Regardless of the relative obscurity of one or two of these ancient tribes, there can be little doubt that the entire prophecy accurately describes the present state of Russia and its allies through the Middle East.
 According to Ezekiel, in the last days Russia will descend from out of the north while at the same time the nations of Iran, Ethiopia, and Libya, along with probably some of the other Islamic nations of the Middle East countries, will attack Israel with the full force of their combined military might.